List of FIA World Endurance champions: World Manufacturers' Championship

 The Manufacturers' Championship has been exclusive to LMP1 entries supported by major automotive manufacturers.
 Points were awarded to the leading car from each manufacturer until the 2014 season when the top two finishers from each manufacturer were eligible for points.
 In 2014 the LMP1 class was also divided, with manufacturers limited solely to the LMP1-H category.
 For the 2012 season, only the scores from six events counted towards the championship, the 24 Hours of Le Mans plus the five best race results over the season.

 Following the 2017 season the Manufacturers' Championship was dropped due to a lack of manufacturer competition in LMP1.
 A new LMP1 World Championship was created to be awarded to teams instead.
+For the 2022 season, the championship format was changed from teams to manufacturers.
+LMDh competitors were ineligible for championship points because they were only permitted to enter on a race-by-race basis.

-LMP1 World Endurance Championship
+Hypercar World Endurance Championship

 With a lack of manufacturers in the LMP1 championship for the 2018–19 season, a new World Championship was created to be awarded to LMP1 teams in place of the former manufacturers' championship.
 Unlike the manufacturers' championship, only the top scoring car from each team is eligible to score points.

-Hypercar World Endurance Championship

-With Hypercar replacing LMP1 as the top class in the WEC for the 2021 season, a new World Championship was created to be awarded to the Hypercar competitor who scored the greatest amount of points after considering the results of their best placed car in the overall classification of each race.
-For the 2022 season, the championship format was changed from teams to manufacturers.
-LMDh competitors were ineligible for championship points because they were only permitted to enter on a race-by-race basis.
+With Hypercar replacing LMP1 as the top class in the WEC for the 2021 season, this was changed to the Hypercar competitor who scored the greatest amount of points after considering the results of their best placed car in the overall classification of each race in the 2021 season.